UPDATED: August 20, 2019

-Each state has a law that requires polling places to remain campaign free on Election Day and creates buffer zones where signs are prohibited.
-Typically, these areas are 100 to 600 feet away from the polling station entrance.
+Each state has specific laws on electioneering boundaries that require polling places to remain campaign free on Election Day and creates buffer zones where political signs and other campaigning practices are prohibited.

 Design your Political Sign

-CustomSigns.com has an exceptional selection of political signs for every campaign, designed to make your name stand out.
+CustomSigns.com has an exceptional selection of political signs for every election campaign, designed to make your candidate’s name stand out!
 To best build name recognition and interest in your platform, less is more.
-The most effective signs will include your name and the office you are running for and, often, your campaign slogan.
-This is not the space to promote the candidate’s policies or platforms.
+The most effective political signs will include your name and the office you are running for and, often, your campaign slogan.
+This is not the space to promote a candidate’s policies or platforms.
 Be aware that many campaign finance laws mandate signs to include a disclaimer clearly identifying what person or organization has provided funding for the sign itself.

-Made of corrugated plastic, our custom lawn signs come with H Stakes for easy installation, measure 18 x 24 inches, include your choice of single or double-sided printing, and optional lamination for extended outdoor use.
+Made of corrugated plastic, our campaign signs come with H Stakes for easy installation, measure 18 x 24 inches, include your choice of single or double-sided printing, and optional lamination for extended outdoor use.

 Our election signs come in a wide selection of styles to compliment any campaign, are economically priced starting under $10, and quantity discounts are available.
 Easily place your order online, connect with us, or call (877) 251-9444 for fast, efficient, personal service.
 Most orders ship next business day!